Pan American-Grace Airways: Creating the Pan American-Grace juggernaut

-The Panagra Road to Braniff Airways
+The Panagra road to Braniff Airways

 Panagra had been Braniff's chief competitor along the South American West Coast since Braniff began serving the region in June 1948.
 Panagra's history dated back to 1928, the same year that Braniff was first founded.
 The Airline was formed by the merger of Peruvian Airways and Chilean Airways.
 The new company, Pan American Grace Airways, Inc., was jointly and equally owned by both Pan American World Airways, Inc., and W. R. Grace and Company, the largest shipping company in South America.

 As early as 1953, the Civil Aeronautics Board had recommended that Pan Am divest itself of Panagra, because of Pan Am's decades-long control of air travel in the region and between US and Latin America.
 After years of failed negotiations between the two carriers, the mandate was finally fulfilled.
 Braniff President Charles Edmund Beard had negotiated an earlier agreement for Braniff to buy Panagra for US$22 million in 1964.
 Arrangements were made for Braniff to buy W. R. Grace's half of Panagra for US$11 million with negotiations to continue into early 1965, for the purchase of Pan Am's half of Panagra.
 A projected merger date was to have been late summer 1965 but Pan American's legendary Founder and President Juan Terry Trippe did not accept Braniff's offer.
 With the overhaul of Braniff's management team in April 1965, the merger was further delayed until additional evaluation could be completed by the new management group.

 Pan Am had been under pressure from the Civil Aeronautics Board, which had requested that the Justice Department file charges against Pan Am, to remedy antitrust problems that the carrier had become involved in by limiting the northward expansion of Panagra.
 Panagra only operated as far north as Panama and extended south along the West Coast of South America to cities such as Cali, Colombia, Quito and Guayaquil, Ecuador, Lima, Peru, La Paz, Bolivia, Antofagasta and Santiago, Chile and Buenos Aires, Argentina.
 Pan Am operated scheduled passenger flights north from Panama to Miami.

-A New York Federal Court ruled that Pan Am was in violation of the Sherman Anti Trust Act by its actions in regard to limiting Panagra's Northern expansion.
+A New York Federal Court ruled that Pan Am was in violation of the Sherman Antitrust Act by its actions in regard to limiting Panagra's Northern expansion.
 The New York Court found that Panagra was not in violation of the antitrust act but that Pan Am was in violation and should divest itself of Panagra stock and its ownership.
 In 1963, the case was sent to the Supreme Court who ruled that the case fell under the jurisdiction of the CAB.

 In December 1965, Braniff International successfully negotiated the purchase of W. R. Grace and Company's 50-percent share in Panagra for US$15 million.
 Three months later on March 17, 1966, Braniff further completed an agreement to purchase Pan American World Airways's 50-percent share in Panagra for the same amount.
 The plan was forwarded to the Civil Aeronautics Board who approved the merger agreement in July 1966.